Guidelines for oral presentation

 - Invited Talks are scheduled for 30 minutes (including 5 minutes of Q&A)

-Authors Instructions for Recording
+Authors Guidelines for Preparing Recording

 Authors please use the following guidelines for preparing your video for uploading to Papercept.